-- levels of provision of service, including (but not restricted to) staffing, equipment, support services and facilities - areas of special requirement, such as paediatric, resuscitation, obstetrics, care of the pregnant patient, frailty, vulnerable adults and children, dementia patients, satellite sites and eye casualties in the Emergency Department (ED) - training and education - research and audit - organisation and administration - patient information.
+- levels of provision of service, including (but not restricted to) staffing, equipment, support services and facilities

+- areas of special requirement, such as paediatric, resuscitation, obstetrics, care of the

+pregnant patient, frailty, vulnerable adults and children, dementia patients, satellite sites and

+eye casualties in the emergency department

+- training and education

+- research and audit

+- organisation and administration

+- patient information.

-Target population
+Target population:

-All ages of patients undergoing elective or emergency anaesthesia for ophthalmic surgery or intervention.

-Anaesthetic departments caring for patients in the above group.
+- All ages of patients undergoing elective or emergency anaesthesia for ophthalmic surgery or intervention. - Anaesthetic departments caring for patients in the above group.

-Healthcare setting
+Healthcare setting:

-All settings within the hospital or other healthcare institution in which ophthalmic anaesthetic services are provided.
+• All settings within the hospital or other healthcare facility in which ophthalmic anaesthetic services are provided.

-Exclusions
+Exclusions:

+- neonates

-- staff groups not working under a clinical director of anaesthesia (or equivalent) - neonates - clinical guidelines specifying how healthcare professionals should care for patients - national level issues.
+- clinical guidelines specifying how healthcare professionals should care for patients

+- national level issues.